GitsSaikat/QuXAI/README.md

 # QuXAI: Explainers for Hybrid Quantum Machine Learning Models

-QuXAI is a Python library that provides explanation methods for hybrid quantum-classical machine learning models.
+QuXAI is a Python based framework that provides explanation methods for hybrid quantum-classical machine learning models.
 It helps in understanding and interpreting the decisions made by quantum ML models.

 ## Features